arunranga98/Daily-Work/README.md

 *** DAY 9 (MAY 19 2021) WEDNESDAY ***

-Employee Project Completed (with all CURD operations) Task - Created a new UserService project (ANGULAR USERSERVICE TASK) FrontEnd-AngularJS
+Employee Project Completed (with all CRUD operations) Task - Created a new UserService project (ANGULAR USERSERVICE TASK) FrontEnd-AngularJS
 Backend-Java SpringBoot